adiwg/mdBook/mdtranslator/call_the_mdtranslator.md

 **writer:** *string* (optional)

-Provides a writer name to mdTranlator.
-If no writer is provided processing will stop after the input metadata file has been validated and parsed into the *internal object*.
+Provides a writer name to mdTranslator.
+If no writer is provided, processing will stop after the input metadata file has been validated and parsed into the *internal object*.

-**showAllTages:** *Boolean* (optional)
+**showAllTags:** *Boolean* (optional)

 The action taken will be dependent on the metadata standard being written.
-For example if the metadata standard is writing to XML empty or missing elements can either be eliminated from the output or shown as empty XML tags (e.g. < /myTag\>).
+For example if the metadata standard is writing to XML, empty or missing elements can either be eliminated from the output or shown as empty XML tags (e.g. < /myTag\>).